Joseph Pilates was born in 1883 in Germany.

 He focused on breathing techniques to help with his asthma and exercised outside to cure his Rickets.
 By the age of 14 he was fit enough to pose for anatomic charts.
 He loved skiing and he studied bodybuilding, yoga, martial arts, and gymnastics.

 In 1912 Joseph moved to England and earned a living as a professional boxer, circus performer, and self-defence trainer.

 During WW1 he was at a British enemy citizen camp.
 The health conditions in the camps were poor but Pilates insisted that everyone participated in daily exercise to help their physical and mental well-being.
-Some of the injured soldiers were too weak to get out of bed so Pilates took springs from the beds and attached them to the headboards and footboards to turn them into resistance exercise equipment.
-These beds became the inspiration for the spring based exercise machine, the Reformer.
 During the flu epidemic of 1918 not a single soldier under his care died.